mrkmarron/BosqueLanguage/README.md

 Small samples of code and unique Bosque tooling are below in the [Code Snippets](#Code-Snippets) and [Tooling](#Tooling) sections.
 A rundown of notable and/or unique features in the Bosque language is provided in the [language overview section 0](docs/language/overview.md#0-Highlight-Features).
 For a look at how the language works and flows _in the large_ please see the code for a [simple tic-tac-toe](ref_impl/src/test/apps/tictactoe/main.bsq) program.

-**Note:** This repository and code represent an alpha state.
+**Note:** This repository and code are currently still experimental.
 This means that the language is subject to revision, there are bugs and missing functionality, and the performance is limited.
-Thus, we **do not** recommend the use of the Bosque language for _any_ production work and instead encourage experimentation only with small/experimental side projects at this point in time.

 ## Documentation